 Complexity is not a temporary phase.
 It is the new normal and those who accept this reality will be best positioned to thrive.

-Independent Travel Distribution News
+Travel Distribution News

 The Illusion of Simplification: Why Travel Distribution Will Only Get More Complex